Why is the Northern Territory undergoing a redistribution?

 The Division of Lingiari is named for Vincent Lingiari AM, 19??–88, who was a member of the Gurindji people from the Victoria River District.
 Mr Lingiari was a stockman and lands right leader who worked for many years to improve conditions for Aboriginal people.
 In 1966, he led the walk-off of his people from Wave Hill Station, which eventually resulted in the establishment of Wattie Creek and a land grant to the Gurindji people.

-The first electoral division of this name was created on 21 December 2000 and was first represented in 2001.
+The first electorate of this name was created on 21 December 2000 and was first represented in 2001.

 More information